massimocoppotelli/EMG-Based_Neuropathy_Diagnosis/README.md

 Instead of the EMG recording, it contains vectors of 17 features extracted from each EMG sample, that have been used to train a LightGBM classificator.

+## Notebooks

+### EMG_dataset.ipynb
+Loads the original dataset from EMG Dataset Repository;
+Performs signal processing on the whole dataset;
+Extracts feature vectors from the whole dataset;
+Builds a csv file with all the feature vectors.

+### EMG_feature_selection.ipynb
+Uses features_dataset_healthy_vs_neuropathy_8_20_2000_3.csv as a dataset;
+Performs cross validation grid search on LightGBM hyperparameters;
+Performs training and evaluation on 100 differente dataset splittings;
+Performs features selection with IFE and SHIFE algorithms (described in "SHAP-Guided LightGBM Classification of Neuropathic EMG Signals").